Hands-on technical analysis of a novel data platform for high-performance block I/O in the cloud,

 - Snapshot and thin clone creation is just a metadata operation at the compute node metadata level, done without duplicating data.

-- Silk doesn’t mirror your data across d.nodes (50% overhead), but uses a more sophisticated algorithm with only 12.5% disk space overhead.
+- Silk doesn’t mirror your data across d.nodes (50% of total raw disk space is overhead), but uses a more sophisticated algorithm with only 12.5% disk space overhead.
 This is achieved by erasure coding with striping data blocks across many disks in 16 data nodes that can tolerate even simultaneous failures of two data nodes.
 More details are available in their latest architecture guide.

 - Silk can replicate data across cloud availability zones, global regions and even between different clouds!
 This is a big deal if you are running a multi-cloud environment.
 You can open snapshots of your replicated databases and file systems on Silk running on a different cloud, while the replication for data resilience is still ongoing.